Martin Wesley-Smith: Life

 Wesley-Smith was born, one of twin boys, in Adelaide.
 He had two other brothers.
 His parents were part of the Adelaide establishment.
-His father was the Academic Registrar of the University of Adelaide, and his mother was a teacher and a presenter of the ABC's radio program Kindergarten of the Air.
+His father was the academic registrar of the University of Adelaide, and his mother was a teacher and a presenter of the ABC's radio program Kindergarten of the Air.

 He studied composition at the University of Adelaide.
 From his student days, Wesley-Smith was a rebel, moonlighting on the banjo with a folkie band, the Wesley Three, when his teachers would have preferred he focus on his classical studies.
-His teachers included Peter Maxwell Davies, Jindrich Feld, Sandor Veress and Richard Meale.
+His teachers included Peter Maxwell Davies, Jindřich Feld, Sándor Veress and Richard Meale.

 Wesley-Smith and his twin brother, Peter, were both conscripted to go to Vietnam, but avoided military service by undertaking studies until conscription ended.

 He earned his D.Phil. from the University of York in England.

 Wesley-Smith lived in the Kangaroo Valley south of Sydney, where he was a member of the Kangaroo Valley-Remexio Partnership which supports projects in East Timor.
 He died there on 26 September 2019, aged 74.

 His work is being jointly archived by the National Library of Australia and the National Film and Sound Archive.

 Musical career

 Wesley-Smith returned to Australia from the UK in 1974 to teach composition and electronic music at the Sydney Conservatorium of Music.
 Here he founded and directed its Electronic Music Studio.
-He established the first computer music studio in China at the Central Conservatory of Music in Beijing in 1986, and he taught at the University of Hong Kong in 1994-95.
+He established the first computer music studio in China at the Central Conservatory of Music in Beijing in 1986, and he taught at the University of Hong Kong in 1994–95.
 He retired from the Conservatorium in 2000.

 From the start Wesley-Smith was eclectic in his composition.
 He created an early Moog #3 piece in 1970 called Vietnam Image.
 At the same time he composed songs for children's radio and television programs.
 He was able to "write, sing and record real tunes, as well as esoteric orchestral and chamber music".
 An interviewer in 2005 describes his eclecticism as follows: "There aren't many composers that I can think of anywhere in the world who have the breadth of activity that you have, writing songs for Playschool and writing pieces for the Tasmanian Symphony Orchestra, and writing music theatre pieces and writing straight out agit-prop".

 Wesley-Smith often worked with his wordsmith twin-brother, Peter ("Ira to his George").

 He was particularly known for the political content of his work:

-"Moved by events in newspapers and news bulletins, he peopled and peppered his works with references to urgent international issues – Vietnam, Afghanistan, Timor and now West Papua – and with pointed, pithy commentaries on things like pesticides, media doublespeak, and global warming".
+Moved by events in newspapers and news bulletins, he peopled and peppered his works with references to urgent international issues – Vietnam, Afghanistan, Timor and now West Papua – and with pointed, pithy commentaries on things like pesticides, media doublespeak, and global warming.

 However, while much of his work was serious, often dealing with tragic issues and events, it also incorporated humour, usually in the form of satire and irony.
 He said in an interview in 2005: